Redeem Now Ends in:

 Outro

-• Some artists prefer a short, simple Outro to neatly close the song.
+• Some artists prefer a short, simple outro to neatly close the song.

 • Others go all out, extending the ending with powerful, heartfelt performances—my personal favorite.